The Mole (American TV series) season 6: Episode 8

-The group must select the candidate they believe is the most observant, Avori, who is taken to and locked in a birdcage hidden somewhere in Sydney.
-She can use various items in the cage – a cell phone, a pizza box for Bill and Toni's Italian restaurant and a flyer about homing pigeons – to direct the remaining candidates to her location.
+The group must select the contestant they believe is the most observant, Avori, who is taken to and locked in a birdcage hidden somewhere in Sydney.
+She can use various items in the cage – a cell phone, a pizza box for Bill and Toni's Italian restaurant and a flyer about homing pigeons – to direct the remaining contestants to her location.

-The remaining four candidates split into two groups: Joi & Kesi and Jacob & William.
+The remaining four contestants split into two groups: Joi & Kesi and Jacob & William.
 Each group is taken by taxi to a different starting point, given a key, and must find and unlock Avori within 90 minutes to earn $10,000 for the pot.

 Joi & Kesi begin at the observation deck of Chifley Tower.
 Avori can indicate to them to find pigeons flying in a circle at a nearby park if she notices a flock of pigeons flying outside her location.
 At the park, Joi & Kesi must find a pigeon keeper and select one of three homing pigeons for him to release, the same one pictured in the flyer in Avori's birdcage.
 If they select the correct pigeon, they could follow its tracking chip using their phone to reach Avori.

 Jacob & William begin at Bill and Toni's Italian restaurant.
 Avori can find the restaurant's phone number on the side of the pizza box, place the order for "Jimmy" written on the box, and specify the name as "Jimmy Vascos" (written in the homing pigeon flyer) when asked, to have a pizza sent to her location.
 Jacob & William could then follow the pizza delivery motorcycle to Avori's location, however along the way several similar motorcycles would cross their path and they must direct their taxi driver to follow the correct one.

 No money was earned for the pot.